-Homegrown cantaloupe and honeydew at home is so rewarding, as they offer an explosive taste that doesn’t compare to their store-bought cousins.
+Growing cantaloupe and honeydew at home is so rewarding, as they offer an explosive taste that doesn’t compare to their store-bought cousins.
 The key is plenty of moisture, sunlight, and heat.
 Melons demand two to three months of heat, which makes growing them in northern regions challenging, but not impossible.
 By using a black ground cover to warm soil and floating row covers to trap warm air near plants, gardeners in any part of the country can count on cutting into the homegrown goodness of melons.
 These sun-ripened fruits pack plenty of vitamin C and antioxidants into every bite, combining great taste with great nutrition.

 Soil, Planting, and Care